MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-controller-services-office-365-proplus.md

 You can disable this service for your users by using Group Policy and the **Online Content Options** policy setting.
 This policy setting can be found under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Tools | Options | General | Service Options...\Online Content.

 ## Linked data types
-Users can import stock and geographic data in Excel by selecting text in a cell and converting it to the Stocks or the Geography linked data type
+Users can import stock and geographic data in Excel by selecting text in a cell and converting it to the Stocks or the Geography linked data type.

 You can disable this service for your users by using Group Policy and the **Online Content Options** policy setting.
 This policy setting can be found under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Tools | Options | General | Service Options...\Online Content.